Robbie Dickson

-Robbie Dickson is a British-Canadian engineer and entrepreneur who involved in the Canadian racing industry.
+Robbie Dickson is a British-Canadian engineer and entrepreneur who was involved in the Canadian racing industry.
 He co-founded the Canadian version of the Bullrun Rally and the Formula One racetrack Area 27 alongside drivers Bill Drossos and Jacques Villeneuve.

 Early life and education

 He was born in the United Kingdom, and became interested in supercars after watching the film Cannonball Run as a child.
 He graduated with an engineering degree from the University of Wales.

 Career

-Dickson initially worked in various engineering positions for automotive companies including BMW, Isuzu, and Ford before being recruited as an engine designer by Westport Innovations in Vancouver.
+Dickson began his engineering career working with automotive and aerospace manufacturers including Rolls-Royce, BMW, Isuzu, and Ford, later working as an engine designer for Westport Innovations in Vancouver.

 In the early 2000s, he competed in the Race the Base Event at CFB Cold Lake in Cold Lake, Alberta.
 During this event, he misjudged the braking distance that was necessary to make the turn at the end of the runway.
 Consequently, his car spun out of control.
 Dickson then turned to brake design, with a stated intent to design a more efficient braking system than the standard hydraulic brakes.
 Using the established system of air brakes, he created an auxiliary brake system for supercars based on other fast-moving vehicles such as trains.
 The system engages automatically when speeds greater than 100km/h are reached and the foot brake is applied.